sethvincent/development-environments-for-beginners/readme.md

 });
 ```

 The following code block listens for requests for a specific blog post.
-We search the items in our posts array, and if the slug that's passed in the url matches a slug in the posts array, that post is returned:
+We iterate through each of the items in our posts array, and if the slug that's passed in the url matches a slug in the posts array, that post is returned:

 ```
 app.get('/post/:slug', function(req, res, next){
-  res.locals.posts.forEach(function(post){
+  app.locals.posts.forEach(function(post){
     if (req.params.slug === post.slug){
       res.render('post.ejs', { post: post });
     }